 And, that’s not even counting her recent No. 1 with side project Pistol Annies, whose self-titled album launched atop the Sept.
 10 Country Albums tally.
 Lambert formed the trio with Ashley Monroe and Angaleena Presley.

 “Record” also brings the Texas-born Lambert her top Nielsen SoundScan week, opening with 133,000 copies sold.
 Her previous best came courtesy of “Revolution,” which arrived with 66,000.

 For good measure, “Four” sets a new high-water mark for Lambert on the Billboard 200, where it bows at No. 3, topping a No. 6 entrance and peak for “Ex-Girlfriend.”

-On Top Country Albums, Lambert steps ahead of three other acts - all solo females - who arrived at the summit with each of their first three albums: LeAnn Rimes (1996-97), Gretchen Wilson (2004-07) and Carrie Underwood (2005-09).
-Underwood will likely match Lambert's accomplishment when her fourth album is released next year.
-(No release date has been announced for the follow-up to Underwood's 2009 set, "Play On").
+On Country Albums, Lambert steps ahead of three other acts – all solo females – to arrive at the summit with each of their first three albums: LeAnn Rimes (1996-97), Gretchen Wilson (2004-07) and Carrie Underwood (2005-09).
+Underwood will likely match Lambert’s accomplishment when her fourth album is released next year.
+(No release date has been announced for the follow-up to Underwood’s 2009 set, “Play On”).

-Male artists' overall commercial dominance remains one of the long held fundamentals of country music, and outstanding chart performances by women are the exception and not the rule.
-Developing solo female artists, industry insiders understand, is a much tougher challenge than for their male counterparts.
-But when women successfully break through, the payoff can often be astronomical.
+The fact that commercial artistry is a male-dominated game remains one of the long held fundamentals of country music, but industry insiders also understand that outstanding chart performances by women are the exception and not the rule.
+Developing solo female artists is a much tougher challenge than for their male counterparts, but often when women successfully break through, the payoff can be astronomical.

 Each of the aforementioned four women followed different paths to their respective chart successes, and each has a unique story to tell when it comes to country radio airplay.